qiime2/docs/source/tutorials/pd-mice.rst

      --p-min-samples 4 \
      --o-filtered-table ./filtered_bespoke_table.qza

-   qiime composition add-pseudocount \
-     --i-table ./filtered_bespoke_table.qza \
-     --o-composition-table ./cfb_table.qza
+#TODO: RUN THESE AND EXAMINE RESULTS

-   qiime composition ancom \
+   qiime composition ancombc \
      --i-table ./cfb_table.qza \
      --m-metadata-file ./metadata.tsv \
+     --p-formula 'donor' \
+     --o-differentials ./ancombc_donor_bespoke.qza

+   qiime composition da-barplot \
+     --i-data ./ancombc_donor_bespoke.qza \
-     --m-metadata-column donor \
+     --p-significance-threshold 0.001 \
-     --o-visualization ./ancom_donor_bespoke.qzv
+     --o-visualization ./da_barplot_donor_bespoke.qzv

 .. question::

+   # TODO: make sure these are still fairly similar and the questions below still make sense
-   Compare final ANCOM visualizations.
+   Compare final da-barplot visualizations.
 They are fairly similar, which is good.

-   1. Is *Bacteroides ovatus* present in the ANCOM results derived from our original taxonomy?
+   1. Is *Bacteroides ovatus* present in the ANCOM-BC results derived from our original taxonomy?
-   2. Is *B. ovatus* present in the new ANCOM results?
+   2. Is *B. ovatus* present in the new ANCOM-BC results?
    3. Why is that?

 .. no